Hafnia is a world-leading tanker shipping company, operating over 200 vessels, and transporting energy sources worldwide.

 Newbuild LNG Dual-Fuel Additions to the Hafnia Fleet

-In alignment with our sustainability values and ambitions in transitioning towards a greener future, these four LR2 tankers are equipped with Liquified Natural Gas (LNG) propulsion technology.
-LNG is widely regarded as a promising marine fuel helping the shipping industry move towards its goal of a 50% reduction in GHG emissions by 2050.
-LNG acts as a fuel that moves shipping toward its decarbonization goals in the interim, in anticipation of hydrogen and ammonia becoming commercially viable.
-Compared to ships powered by traditional fuel oil, LNG as a marine fuel typically results in 97% lower Sulphur oxide emissions, 97% lower particulate matter, 85% lower nitrogen oxide, and up to 20% lower overall GHG emissions.
+LNG acts as a fuel that moves shipping towards its decarbonisation goals in the interim, in anticipation of hydrogen and ammonia becoming commercially viable.
+Compared to ships powered by traditional fuel oil, LNG as a marine fuel typically results in 97% lower Sulphur Oxide emissions, 97% lower Particulate Matter, 85% lower Nitrogen Oxide, and up to 20% lower overall GHG emissions.

 Contact us for more information about Hafnia.